rabbitmq/rabbitmq-website/site/classic-queues.md

 number of messages in memory based on the consumption rate;
 all other messages are written to disk directly.

-## <a id="how-it-works" class="anchor" href="#how-it-works">How Class Works</a>
+## <a id="persistence" class="anchor" href="#persistence">Persistence (Durable Storage) in Classic Queues</a>

-Classic queues use a layered design.
-At their core the queue backend uses an index for storing message locations on disk as well as a message store for persisting messages.
+Classic queues use an on-disk index for storing message locations on disk as well as a message store for persisting messages.

-Both persistent and transient messages can be written to disk.
+Both [persistent and transient messages](./publishers.html#message-properties) can be written to disk.
 Persistent messages and transient messages sent with publisher confirms enabled will be written to disk as soon as they reach the queue.
 Other transient messages will likely be written to